 This section of the proposal addresses mainly the data management aspects of the EW and ER services.
 In the consultation report a wide selection of hydro-met data sources and models are set out.
 FEWER must work with readily available (preferably open) data, often already processed (e.g. via models) into information suitable for issuing a warning.
 This imposes limitations.
-However, it also adds value to the Fisheries, climate adaptation and disaster management.
+However, it also adds value to the data and information while keeping the costs (funds, time, human resources) reasonable.

-Ultimately, NEMO is responsible for monitoring and warning about hydro-met hazards within disaster management.
+Ultimately, NaDMA is responsible for monitoring and warning about hydro-met hazards within disaster management.
 It does so by coordinating with various departments of government, and other regional, national and local institutions and organizations.
 For hydro-met hazards the most important of these collaborations is with the Meteorological (Met) Services.
-The hydro-met hazards forecasting system in Saint Lucia has several steps and uses the online services discussed in the national consultation.
+The hydro-met hazards forecasting system has several steps and uses the online services discussed in the national consultation.
 Warnings of various types are issued by email blasts if situations warrant.
 Such warnings may be area-specific, but most are national.
 No warnings are automated using sensors alone.
 All warnings currently involve decision-making by DRM practitioners, and none are sector-specific.
-FEWER should facilitate a future monitoring and warning service that incorporates automated warnings, real-time data validation including by crowd-sourcing, modification by local knowledge, area-specific and sector-specific impact forecasting.
+FEWER should facilitate a future monitoring and warming service that incorporates automated warnings, real-time data validation including by crowd-sourcing, modification by local knowledge, area-specific and sector-specific impact forecasting.

-The country has benefitted from several relevant projects such as Caribbean Planning for Adaptation to Climate Change (CPACC) and the Disaster Vulnerability Reduction Project (DVRP)50.
-Country contacts validated the 2014 country DRR report contention that coastal areas of high exposure do not have early warning and monitoring sensor systems in place that comply with the CAP51.
-FEWER must accommodate several sources and types of data as inputs, including expert judgment and adopt, through a recognized regional or national system, clear standards and protocols for dealing with raw, real-time data should this become available from sensors.
+Country contacts validated the 2014 country DRR report contention that areas of recurring impact or high exposure do not have early warning and monitoring sensor systems in place.
+Contacts described several initiatives to install sensors (usually for floods) and their relationship with the CAP.
+FEWER must accommodate several sources and types of data as inputs, including expert judgment.

+The Grenada component of the Regional Vulnerability Reduction Project (RDVRP) includes environmental assessment.
+Hydro-met monitoring sensors to be supplied under various, although not specifically intended to support national to community fisheries EW and ER development, could be relevant to FEWER.
+FEWER must adopt, through a recognized regional or national system, clear standards and protocols for dealing with raw, real-time data should this become available from sensors.